 While ranking websites and determining their position in their result pages, search engines have a series of elements that they’ll be looking at and using to evaluate their ranking order.
 These elements include image tags, internal link structure, title tags, keywords, and inbound links – to name a few.

 Other than that, search engines are also interested in your website structure, the design of your website, and how your visitors are interacting with your site.
-They also have a long list of off-site factors that they use to assign you a position in their result pages.
+They also have a long list of off-site factors that they use to assign you a position on their result pages.

 Return on Investment is a measure of returns relative to your initial cost of investment.
 It’s calculated as Your Returns/Your Investment Cost x 100.
 In Marketing, ROI refers to the returns you get on your ad spend.
-It’s calculated as the amount of Returns that you make after Advertising a Product of Service/ The Amount You Invested in The Ad.
+It’s calculated as the number of Returns that you make after Advertising a Product of Service/ The Amount You Invested in The Ad.

 Usually, your ROI is shown as a percentage – and the higher your ROI, the more money you’ll be making having spend so little on investment.
 The same goes for ROI in the context of marketing.
 The higher the ROI, the more money you’ll be making, having invested so little on investment.